UnderScorePT/wazuh-thehive-integration/README.md

 ```
 ***STEP2 - Install The Hive Python module using PIP*** <br>

 This is the Python module that will be referenced in the custom integration script that we will be creating in the next step.
-I have tested this module with version 5.2.1 of The Hive and its working at the time of this writeup.

 ```
 sudo /var/ossec/framework/python/bin/pip3 install thehive4py
 ```
 ***STEP3 - Creating the custom integration script*** <br>

-The below script will need to be created in /var/ossec/integrations/ and called custom-w2thive.py I used nano to create/edit the script, however, you can use whatever text editor you like for this.<br>
+The below script will need to be created in /var/ossec/integrations/ and called custom-w2thive.py<br>
 <br>
 This script has the `lvl_threshold` variable set to `0`, meaning that all alerts created by Wazuh will be forwarded to The Hive.
 This has the potential to create a lot of noise if you have a lot of agents you are monitoring on your network so you may want to consider setting this to a higher level to only alert on more serious classifications.
 Please check the Wazuh ruleset classifications in the [manual](https://documentation.wazuh.com/current/user-manual/ruleset/rules-classification.html) they range from 0 - 15 with explanations for each.